Immunisation Information for the Public

 It is important to stay up-to-date with your vaccinations before, during and after pregnancy.

-- Before pregnancy: it is recommended that you receive the vaccinations for measles, mumps and rubella (MMR), chickenpox (varicella) and hepatitis B. It is important that you avoid becoming pregnant for 28 days following these vaccinations.
+- Before pregnancy: it is recommended that you receive (or check if you have already recieved) the vaccinations for measles, mumps and rubella (MMR), chickenpox (varicella) and hepatitis B. It is important that you avoid becoming pregnant for 28 days following these vaccinations.

-- Whilst you are pregnant: it is recommended that you are vaccinated for whooping cough (pertussis), COVID-19 and flu.
+- Whilst you are pregnant: it is recommended that you are vaccinated for whooping cough (pertussis) and influenza (flu).
+You should also discuss with your doctor or midwife whether you should have COVID-19 vaccine dose.

 For more information about vaccinations for pregnant women, visit: